How Does SLAM Work for Self-Driving Cars?

 Simultaneous Localization and Mapping (SLAM) has advantages over traditional GPS, especially in urban areas with tall buildings.

-Simultaneous Localization and Mapping has advantages over traditional GPS, especially in urban areas with tall buildings.
+SLAM has advantages over traditional GPS, especially in urban areas with tall buildings.

-Why is SLAM Needed?
+Why Is SLAM Needed?

-GPS can give us an accurate position of where we are in the world, but GPS by itself is unreliable, especially in urban areas with tall buildings.
-GPS depends on a lot of factors, like the open sky, the number of satellites in line of sight, etc. Even at times when GPS can help provide coarse localization, SLAM can be used to provide a more accurate estimate of the vehicle’s location.
+GPS depends on many factors, like the open sky and the number of satellites in line of sight.
+Even when GPS can help provide coarse localization, SLAM can be used to provide a more accurate estimate of the vehicle’s location.

 Autonomous vehicles have a host of sensors to solve the ‘Where am I’ or the localization problem, which we discuss in the following section.

-The SLAM community has grown rapidly in the last couple of decades, enabling large scale applications ranging from robotics to the self-driving car industry.
+The SLAM community has grown rapidly in the last couple of decades, enabling large-scale applications ranging from robotics to the self-driving car industry.

 The need for a variety of sensors is due to the number of challenges when working with SLAM.
 For example, the sensor data obtained can be very noisy.
 Each sensor has its own biases and error sources, causing some degradation.
 Other challenges come from autonomous vehicles moving at higher speeds, which limits the sensor types and adds to algorithm complexity.
 Most importantly, multiple sensors allow for redundancy, which is needed to adhere to AV safety standards.

-What Does the Future Look Like?
+What Does The Future Look Like?

-Is SLAM a solved problem?
-That is still a debate.
 The correct answer depends on the application, performance requirements, and challenges present in the environment.
 For example, slow-speed robotics applications in confined environments are significantly easier than fast-moving automobiles in highly dynamic environments.
-Across the industry, engineers are devising new frameworks for the development and validation of safe automated driving systems.
+Across the industry, engineers are devising new frameworks for developing and validating safe automated driving systems.

 SLAM in autonomous vehicles still has numerous challenges and is pushing the frontiers of research as autonomous vehicles also have an ethical aspect of driving on public roads.
 The SLAM community is hard at work addressing these and other challenges in the interest of safer roads for us all.